mknithin/mk_dev_notes/docs/source/mac/index.rst

     $ htop

-** you need to install this utility in mac , using
+this utility is not pre installed in mac, so you need to install that using

 .. code-block::